 -

-Overall feedback paints this as a simple, reliable everyday coffee maker that brews good-tasting coffee and is easy to live with thanks to front-access loading and auto-brew, despite minor quirks like a fiddly, sticky-button clock set procedure, the lack of a brew-complete beep, and brew temperatures that may feel less hot than a percolator for some users.
+Overall feedback paints this as a simple, reliable everyday coffee maker that brews good-tasting coffee at roughly a cup per minute and is easy to live with thanks to front-access loading, auto-brew, and a quiet brew cycle, despite minor quirks like a fiddly, sticky-button clock set procedure, the lack of a brew-complete beep, and brew temperatures that may feel less hot than a percolator for some users.

 -